hemenez/holbertonschool-low_level_programming/0x1A-sorting_algorithms/README.md

-This project is about sorting algorithms in C.
+This project is about sorting algorithms in C programming.
-Created by:
-Lindsey Hemenez 252@holbertonschool.com
+Authors: Lindsey Hemenez: 252@holbertonschool.com
 	 Raman Hundal 151@holbertonschool.com